 On July 1, 2016, the Predecessor entered into a separate services agreement with Vitesse Management and JETX Energy, LLC ("JETX"), formerly known as Juneau Energy, LLC, another entity owned by JFG with common management.
 Per this services agreement, Vitesse Management is to provide JETX certain administrative services and supervise, administer, and manage the business affairs and operations of JETX and its subsidiaries for a service provider fee of \$0.2 million per month.
 The term of this service agreement extends for an unlimited amount of time; however, it is subject to termination by either Vitesse Management or JETX if provided written consent following the first anniversary or a final exit event.
-During each of the three months ended March 31, 2024 and 2023, the Company recorded its net share of fees from JETX of \$0.7 million which is classified as a reduction to general and administrative expenses on the accompanying statements of operations.
+During each of the three and six months ended March 31, 2024 June 30, 2024, the Company recorded its net share of fees from JETX of \$0.7 million and 2023, \$1.4 million, respectively.
+During the three and six months ended June 30, 2023, the Company recorded its net share of fees from JETX of \$0.7 million which is and \$1.3 million, respectively.
+These fees are classified as a reduction to general and administrative expenses on the accompanying statements of operations.